Across the country today (11 November), those who have died in the line of duty will be remembered with two minutes’

 The horse lifting boxes were fundamental to getting the horses to France through east London’s dockyards.
-Unlike soldiers horses don’t walk up steep gangplanks very easily, this sort of lifting box would be hoisted over the gunwales of a ship by crane and lowered into the hold where horses were stabled.
-Those same boxes were used in 1918 to bring over 60,000 horses back home through those same docks.
+Unlike soldiers, horses don’t walk up steep gangplanks very easily, so this sort of lifting box would be hoisted over the gunwales of a ship by crane and lowered into the hold where horses were stabled.
+Those same boxes were used in 1918 to bring over 60,000 horses back home through those same docks, although many thousands more did not make the return journey.

 Thankfully the vendor was able to authenticate their provenance.
 Anthony Reeve of LASSCO (London Architectural Salvage and Supply Company) explained: “The boxes had come from the Museum of London where LASSCO had helped the Museum of London clear vast stores of non-accessioned collections from the Royal Docks, London.
 Amongst the anchors, gang-planks and cannon were two large crates — like heavy duty carts without wheels.

 “These were ‘horse-lifting boxes’, rare survivors, originally from the London dockyards.
 With a door at each end, lifting points at each corner, remains of a padded interior and iron hoops over the top, to prevent a horse rearing.”